Serotine bat: Echolocation

 The frequencies used by this bat species for echolocation lie between 25–55 kHz, have most energy at 31 kHz and have an average duration of 8.8 ms.

 Conservation

 The serotine bat has declined in many areas in its European range.
 Loss of feeding habitat is thought to have played a part in the decline.
 In addition, as this bat almost exclusively roosts in buildings, it is highly vulnerable to disturbance from construction work and toxic timber treatments.
 In the United Kingdom serotine bats benefit from a very comprehensive level of legal protection, as is the case across much of Europe.

+Predation

+Serotine bats are opportunistically preyed on by other aves and some snakes if the opportunity presents itself.
+Some snakes such as the horseshoe whip snake (Hemorrhois hippocrepis) may prey on them when they are roosting in buildings.
+Western barn owls, tawny owls, and common kestrels are some of the birds that eat serotine bats as part of their diet.